ate47/COD/README.md

 Tool to use the Call of Duty API

-You can find an API description in the [doc directory](doc/README.md).
+You can find an API description in the [docs directory](docs/README.md).

 **Table of contents**